What is HydroSil made of?

 How does HydroSil work?

 H2O2 is an oxidising agent.
-This means that when it comes into contact with pathogens such as viruses, fungi or bacteria it breaks apart into water and oxygen.
+This means that when it comes into contact with pathogens such as fungi or bacteria it breaks apart into water and oxygen.
 The oxygen atom become a free radical that then oxidises and destroys the pathogens.
 The trace amounts of colloidal silver ions interfere with and prevent pathogens from being able to multiply.
 Silver ions also cause the electron charge in water molecules to all face in the same direction wich significantly helps prevent new pathogens from being able to re-colonise.

 Is HydroSil safe?